PatrLind/node-any-db-mssql/README.md

 Module provides additional variables:

-- `namedParameterPrefix`
+- `namedParameterPrefix`, defaults to '@'
-- `positionalParameterPrefix`
+- `positionalParameterPrefix`, defaults to '?'

 which can be used when building SQL queries.
+In most other data bases, named parameters are marked with colon prefix, but MSSQL uses at character.

-Additionally parameter values can be objects with two properties:
+Additionally parameter values can be objects, each with two properties:

 - `type`
 - `value`

-Where type is a Tedious type object, which can be obtained through call to `getType('typeName')` function, also provided by this module.
+Where type is a Tedious type object, which can be obtained through a call to `getTypeByName('typeName')` function, also provided by this module.
 Aside from "native" types used by Tedious and MSSQL, following "generic" types are recognized (following example set by [Sails][4]):